hkeating27/Worksheet-Program/README.txt

 version information from a file (if that file is a spreadsheet).

 **Examples of Good Software Practices(GSP):**
-I am getting much better at good seperation of concerns.
+Hunter: I am getting much better at good seperation of concerns.
 It's something that took me a bit to remember and start doing again when the semester started, but now I think I am doing well at it.
 An example in my code would be in the Spreadsheet assignment with my IsVar and HasExceptions helper methods.
 The only place IsVar is ever used is in the HasExceptions method, but HasExceptions doesn't need to know what makes a valid name, so rather than put the IsVar code into the HasExceptions method I just made a new helper method and put it in there.

-I also have improved my testing strategies.
+Nathaniel: I also have improved my testing strategies.
 This is most evident in my assignment four unit tests.
 I use several different inputs, my tests hit almost every line of code (there are a few lines that are impossible to hit by design of the assignment), the names of my tests do a good job of describing the test, and every test tests every possible way the thing it is testing could fail.